 Indonesian language or Bahasa Indonesia is the official language of the Republic of Indonesia.
 It is a standardised variety of Malay, an Austronesian language that has been previously used as a lingua franca in the multilingual Indonesian archipelago for centuries.
 Indonesia is the fourth most populous nation in the world—of which the majority speak Indonesian, which makes it one of the more widely spoken languages in the world.

 This book was published by Pustaka Jaya in 1979.
 The blue box on the cover mentioned that this book “Belongs to the Ministry of Education and Culture.
 Not for Sale.
 Presidential Order No 6/1980.”

-It is extremely difficult to find this book, even in Indonesia.
+It was quite difficult to find this book, even in Indonesia.
 I found this one in a flea book market of Palasari, in Bandung city.
 I consider this book too valuable, so I read it only once.
-So I read Le Petit Prince more in english and french editions.
+Then I read Le Petit Prince more in english and french editions.

 Pangeran Kecil, 1979.
-Another version of the first Indonesian translation of Le Petit Prince, published by Pustaka Jaya in 1979.
+After the proliferation of digital marketplaces in Indonesia, it is now easier to find rare books in Indonesia.
+So I found another version of the first Indonesian translation of Le Petit Prince, published by Pustaka Jaya in 1979.
 This edition was printed without the blue box mentioned above.
 So this one was actually printed for sale.
 Amazingly I got this book in a perfect — but aged — condition.

 Pangeran Kecil, 2003.
 This book was published by Jendela publisher in Yogyakarta.
 But after getting an information that Gramedia (a quite bigger publisher) had a plan to republish another LPP translation, this little publisher chose to stop the printing and distribution.
 Or at least that was what I read somewhere a couple years ago.